commercialhaskell/stack/doc/yaml_configuration.md

       - wai-extra
 ```

-And, in fact, the `packages` value could be left off entirely since
+And, in fact, the `packages` value could be left off entirely since it's using
-it's using the default value.
+the default value.

 ### extra-deps

+Default: `[]`

-This field allows you to specify extra dependencies on top of what is
+This key allows you to specify extra dependencies on top of what is defined in
-defined in your snapshot (specified in the `resolver` field mentioned
+your snapshot (specified by the `resolver` key mentioned above).
+These
-above).
-These dependencies may either come from a local file path or a
+dependencies may either come from a local file path or a Pantry package
-Pantry package location.
+location.

 For the local file path case, the same relative path rules as apply to
 `packages` apply.

-Pantry package locations allow you to include dependencies from three
+Pantry package locations allow you to include dependencies from three different
-different kinds of sources:
+kinds of sources:

 * Hackage
-* Archives (tarballs or zip files, either local or over HTTP(S))
+* Archives (tarballs or zip files, either local or over HTTP or HTTPS)
 * Git or Mercurial repositories

 Here's an example using all of the above: